sandrinodimattia/WindowsAzure-IPAddressRestriction/README.md

 - ALLOW 80 0.0.0.0;BLOCK 80 10.10.10.20

-This will tell the library to set up a rule to allow all traffic in for por 80 and add also a block rule for the ip 10.10.10.20.
+This will tell the library to set up a rule to allow all traffic in for port 80 and add also a block rule for the ip 10.10.10.20.
 This will end up generating that you will block traffic to port 80 just for the IP 10.10.10.20

 - BLOCK 0 10.10.10.20